 Duration: 2h 30min

-Our international speakers, Neil Ainsworth and Charlotte Murphy, will guide us through:
+Our international speakers, Neil Ainsworth and Marcus Mattia, will guide us through:

 Teaching and Assessing Writing in a World of AI